fawda123/WtRegDO/README.md

 Please cite this package using the submitted manuscript.

 *Beck MW, Hagy III JD, Murrell MC.
-Conditionally accepted.
+2015 (in press).
 Improving estimates of ecosystem metabolism by reducing effects of tidal advection on dissolved oxygen time series.
 Limnology and Oceanography Methods.*

 ### Functions